LtGen John A. Toolan, USMC (Ret)

 Col Robert Love, USMC (Ret)

-Mr. Love retired as a Colonel in the United States Marine Corps in August 2004.
-Colonel Love’s career included a variety of command & staff assignments to include command of a Marine Wing Support Squadron and a Combat Logistics Battalion.
+Colonel Love retired from the Marine Corps in August 2004.
+Colonel Love’s career included a variety of command & staff assignments to include command of a Marine Wing Support Squadron and an experimental Combat Logistics Battalion.
+He has deployed to Korea, Turkey, Norway, Okinawa, Kuwait and Iraq.
 He led the Marine Corps Capstone Logistics Modernization Effort, a flagship enterprise regarded by military and industry organizations as a model for transformation.
-After the September 11, 2001 attacks, Colonel Love served as the Officer in Charge of the Reconstitution Liaison Support Team (RLST) and deployed to Kuwait/Iraq in support of Operation Iraqi Freedom (OIF).
-Upon his return, he was assigned as the Senior Logistics Advisor, Marine Corps Combat Development Command.
-After retiring, Mr. Love served as the Deputy Director for the Assistant Deputy Under Secretary of Defense (Logistics Systems Management), supporting major logistics system modernization efforts.
+During Operation Desert Thunder he served as the Officer in Charge (OIC) of the Survey, Liaison, Reconnaissance Party.
+After the September 11, 2001 attacks, he served as the OIC of the Reconstitution Liaison Support Team (RLST) and deployed to Kuwait/Iraq in support of Operation Iraqi Freedom (OIF).
+Upon his return from OIF, he was assigned as the Senior Logistics Advisor, Marine Corps Combat Development Command.

 Col Emily E. Swain, USMC (Ret)